 Vision: Department of Public Safety Standards and Training requirement of 20/30 corrected

-Necessary Certifications: Be able to be certified as a police officer by the Department of Public Safety Standards and Training - DPSST Minimum Standards of Employment as a Law Enforcement Officer are located at www.oregon.gov/DPSST
+Necessary Certifications: Be able to be certified as a police officer by the Department of Public Safety Standards and Training.
+DPSST Minimum Standards of Employment as a Law Enforcement Officer are located at /www.oregon.gov/DPSST (Administrative Rule ).

-Minimum requirements for Lateral Candidates: Must meet the following State Department of Public Safety Standards and Training requirements:
+Minimum requirements for Entry Level Candidates per Department of Public Safety Standards and Training: